the fp is business-communications

 Keeping in Touch in Costa Rica

-There are no area codes in Costa Rica.
+The dialing code for Costa Rica is +506.
 Public payphones exist, but they are becoming increasingly rare as increasing mobile phone usage means that phone companies are removing them.
 However some still exist taking coins or credit cards.
 Alternatively prepaid phone cards can be bought from most small gift shops and newsagents.

 Roaming agreements exist with some countries.
 Handsets can be hired, although this can be difficult and time-consuming (www.ice.go.cr).
 Costa Rica employs both GSM and TDMA systems.
 The state telephone company ICE has a monopoly on service, which is available throughout much of the nation except remote mountain regions.